 “I have a similar research project in mind,” said one of the men.
 “Vassal’s bugs are going to be everywhere in our lives.
 People won’t bother feeling bothered by them.
 They’ll assume someone may be watching them any time, and accept it.
 That will allow researchers, including amateurs like me, to study people much more freely.

 “We’ll gather that data about almost everyone, in every country.
 We’ll compile and publish it almost as fast as we get it, maybe broken down by community, region, nation, and other sociological and demographic divisions.
-Our goal will be to generate all kinds of statistics, for whoever is interested.
+It might not hide people’s identities; might photograph or video them and let that be public, which in some ways it will be anyway, like everyone’s lives.
+But our goal will be to generate all kinds of statistics, for whoever is interested.
 That may influence things or not.
 That won’t be the point.
 The point will be just to have the information available to anyone who wants it.”

 * * *

 “I bet there’ll be a lot of that,” said Jimmy.
-“It will breed a lot of awareness of who we humans are.”
+“It will breed a lot of awareness of who and what we humans are.”

 For a few moments, no one spoke.